 1. Emotional & Mental

-- Trouble thinking, concentrating, or making decisions.
+- Trouble thinking, concentrating, making decisions, and remembering things.

-- Frequent thoughts of death or suicide.
+- Frequent or recurrent thoughts of death, suicidal thoughts, or suicide attempts.

 2. Physical